William Archer (critic)

-William Archer (23 September 1856 – 27 December 1924) was a Scottish writer, theatre critic, and English spelling reformer based, for most of his career, in London.
-He was an early advocate of the plays of Henrik Ibsen, and a friend and supporter of George Bernard Shaw.
+William Archer (23 September 1856 – 27 December 1924) was a Scottish author, theatre critic, and English spelling reformer based, for most of his career, in London.
+He was an early advocate of the plays of Henrik Ibsen, and a friend and advocate of George Bernard Shaw.

 Life and career

 Archer was born in Perth, the eldest boy of the nine children of Thomas Archer and his wife Grace, née Morrison.
-Thomas moved frequently from place to place seeking employment, and William attended schools in Perth, Lymington, Reigate and Edinburgh.
-He spent parts of his boyhood with relatives in Norway where he became fluent in Norwegian and became acquainted with the works of Henrik Ibsen.
+Thomas relocated frequently seeking employment, and William attended schools in Perth, Lymington, Reigate and Edinburgh.
+He spent parts of his boyhood with relatives in Norway where he became fluent in Norwegian and became acquainted with the literature of Henrik Ibsen.

 Archer won a bursary to the University of Edinburgh to study English literature, moral and natural philosophy, and mathematics.
-When the family moved to Australia in 1872, he remained in Scotland as a student.
-While still at the university he became a leader-writer on the Edinburgh Evening News in 1875, and after a year visiting his family in Australia, he returned to Edinburgh.
-In 1878, in accordance with his father's wishes, he moved to London to train as a barrister.
-He was uninterested in law, and was by now fascinated with the theatre, but he entered the Middle Temple and was called to the bar in 1883: he never practised.
-He supported himself by working as dramatic critic of The London Figaro, and after he finished his legal studies he moved to The World, where he remained from 1884 to 1906.
-In London he soon took a prominent literary place and exercised much influence.
+When the family relocated to Australia in 1872, he remained in Scotland as a student.
+While still at the university he became a leader-writer for the Edinburgh Evening News in 1875, and after a year visiting his family in Australia, he returned to Edinburgh.
+In 1878, in accordance with his father's wishes, he relocated to London to train as a barrister.
+He was uninterested in law, and was by now fascinated with theatre, but he entered the Middle Temple and became a barrister in 1883: he never practised.
+He supported himself by working as dramatic critic of The London Figaro, and after he finished his legal studies he began working for The World, which he continued from 1884 to 1906.
+In London he soon became known well for his work.

 Archer played an important part in introducing Ibsen to the English public, starting with his translation of The Pillars of Society, produced at the Gaiety Theatre in 1880.
-It was the first Ibsen play to be produced in London but made little impression.
-He also translated, alone or in collaboration, other productions of the Scandinavian stage: Ibsen's A Doll's House (1889), The Master Builder (1893, with Edmund Gosse); Edvard Brandes's A Visit (1892); Ibsen's Peer Gynt (1892, with Charles Archer); Georg Brandes "William Shakespeare"; (1895) Little Eyolf (1895); and John Gabriel Borkman (1897); and he edited Ibsen's Prose Dramas (1890–1891).
+It was the first play by Ibsen to be produced in London but was little known.
+He also translated, alone or in collaboration, other productions of Scandinavian drama: Ibsen's A Doll's House (1889), The Master Builder (1893, with Edmund Gosse); Edvard Brandes's A Visit (1892); Ibsen's Peer Gynt (1892, with Charles Archer); Georg Brandes "William Shakespeare"; (1895) Little Eyolf (1895); and John Gabriel Borkman (1897); and he edited Ibsen's Prose Dramas (1890–1891).